-The contract resulting from this RFP will not exceed five (5) years.
-Annual renewal will be contingent upon the University's satisfaction with the services performed.
+The contract resulting from this RFP should be effective 1/6/25 and is renewable for up to 1 additional one-year renewal periods.
+The total contract period will not exceed 2 years.
+Annual renewal should be contingent upon the University's satisfaction with the services performed.